joelchan/notes/content/C- Designing for ambient review is a rich opportunity space.md

 title: "C- Designing for ambient review is a rich opportunity space"
 enableToc: false # do not show a table of contents on this page
 ---
-If [[People don’t intentionally review old notes]] but still want old notes to resurface, we might ask how to display that information in an ambient manner.
+If [[People don’t intentionally review old notes]] but still want old notes to resurface, we might ask how to display that information in an ambient manner, in contrast to traditional approaches that require individuals to explicitly choose to review old notes.

 As described in [[C- Reviewing past notes in the process of creating new notes is a key user behavior to promote synthesis]], as you look for a spot to place a new card in a [[Zettelkasten]], you unintentionally pass other notes, sparking new ideas. [[search or create]] and [[autocomplete]] accomplish similar outcomes, leading people to [incrementally process their notes](https://roamresearch.com/#/app/write-hypertext-notebook-graph-research/page/FgDkjHlEG) as they review information they didn't intend to review.